r-html/rhtml/documentation/docs/getting-started/controllers.md

 ### Introduction

-In the context of the `@rhtml/fastify` package, the `@Controller` decorator plays a role similar to other web framework libraries like Express or NestJS.
+In the context of the `@rhtml/fastify` package, the `@Controller` decorator plays a role similar to other framework libraries.
 Here's an explanation of what `@Controller` is and how it's used:

 **Controller Definition**: The `@Controller` decorator is used to define a controller within your application.
 Controllers are responsible for handling incoming HTTP requests and returning appropriate responses.